mss-collect/.github/profile/README.md

 ### Rules for MSS-Collect

-- literal or prfix "MSS" is never used in repo names (redundant)
+- literal or prefix "MSS" is never used in repo names (redundant)
 - repository names for libraries (tools, api, extension) are lowercased
 - repository names for products can be in any casing
-- our preferred name parts for libraries are:
+- our preferred name parts are:
-  - tools (tools.osm, tools.web
+  - tools (tools.osm, tools.web) implemented as dotnet classlibraries
-  - api (api.facebook, api.overpass, api.outdooractive)
+  - api (api.facebook, api.overpass, api.outdooractive) implemented as dotnet classlibraries
-  - extensions (extensions.logging)
+  - extensions (extensions.logging)  implemented as dotnet classlibraries
+  - webcontent for web content building repositories